CounterpartyXCP/Documentation/Installation/windows.md

 - [OpenSSL 1.1.0](https://slproweb.com/download/Win32OpenSSL_Light-1_1_0.exe)
 - [Git](http://git-scm.com/download/win) (Optional) (Select "**Use Git from the Windows Command Prompt**".)

+In order to install on Windows 10 x64:

+- First install [Visual C++ Build Tools 2015](http://landinghub.visualstudio.com/visual-cpp-build-tools) (stick with the default option, Windows 8.1 SDK)
+- Next install an APSW binary for your architecture (although you can probably build APSW from source - see the bottom of [this page](https://rogerbinns.github.io/apsw/download.html) for build instructions)
+- Use pip to install counterparty-lib and counterparty-cli.

 ## Usage and notes for Windows

-Counterparty binaries `counterparty-server.exe` and `counterparty-client.exe` are installed to `C:\Python35\Scripts`.
+If you install as system administrator, Counterparty binaries `counterparty-server.exe` and `counterparty-client.exe` are installed to `C:\Python35\Scripts`.
 This path can be manually added to the system `PATH` variable for ease of use.

 The default configuration files (for mainnet) can be used with testnet provided the `--testnet` option is employed when starting service and running the CLI.